jrugis/mini-gland-synth/cluster/README.md

 ## Prerequisites

-Make sure to have Python loaded (could be put in .bash_profile):
+If Python 3 is not loaded, you can do it as follows (could be put in .bash_profile):
 ```
 ml Python/3.8.2-gimkl-2020a
 ```